On Nursing and Becoming:

 Buddhist reflections on Living and Dying by an ICU NURSe

-A memoir of an ICU nurse starting her career in a neuroscience critical care unit where she encounters patients with debilitating strokes, traumatic brain injuries from accidents or gunshot wounds, and other devastating neurological conditions.
-Written in epistolary style with a unique Buddhist perspective, readers will enter a world-class hospital where many critically-ill patients are alive but not living, misery and suffering abound, and the human will to endure is tested.
+A memoir of an ICU nurse starting her career in a neuroscience critical care unit where she encounters patients with debilitating strokes, traumatic brain injuries, and other devastating neurological conditions.
+Written in epistolary style with a unique Buddhist perspective, readers will enter a world-class academic teaching hospital where many critically ill patients are alive but not living, misery and suffering abound, and the human will to endure is tested.

 Reflecting on her first few shifts:

-Later in her career she transfers to a burn intensive care unit (ICU) and encounters a patient who has been assaulted, bound, gagged, and deliberately set on fire.
-She wonders:
+Later in her career she transfers from neuro critical care to a burn ICU.
+When she encounters a patient who has been assaulted, bound, gagged, and deliberately set on fire, she wonders:

 Photo by Anna Shvets on Pexels.com